Internet culture: Anonymity

-Platform features

 Connection to physical identity

 Architectures can require that physical identity be associated with commentary, as in Lessig's example of Counsel Connect.
 However, to require linkage to a physical identity, sensitive information about a user must be collected and safeguards for that collected information must be established – users must place sufficient trust in the site.
 Irrespective of safeguards, as with Counsel Connect, use of physical identities links credibility across the frames of the Internet and real space, influencing the behaviors of those who contribute in those spaces.
 However, even purely online identities can establish credibility.
 Even though nothing inherently links a person or group to their Internet-based persona, credibility can be earned, because of the time required.

 Comment rating system

 In some architectures, commenters can, in turn, be rated by other users, potentially encouraging more responsible commentary, although the profusion of popular shitposters belies this.

 Feedback type

 Architectures can be oriented around positive feedback or allow both positive and negative feedback.
 This feedback can take form through likes or upvotes, dislikes or downvotes, emoji reactions, rating systems, and written responses like comments or reviews.
 While a particular user may be able to equate certain responses with a "negative" evaluation, the actual meaning may be contextual.